Maywood, Illinois

-Maywood is a village in Proviso Township, Cook County, Illinois, United States in the Chicago metropolitan area.
+Maywood is a village in Cook County, Illinois, United States, in the Chicago metropolitan area.
 It was founded on April 6, 1869, and organized October 22, 1881.
-The population was 23,512 at the 2020 United States Census.
+The population was 23,512 at the 2020 census.

 History

 There was limited European-American settlement in the Maywood area before a railroad was built after the American Civil War, which stimulated the rise of Chicago.
 At least one house in what became Maywood is known to have been used as a station on the Underground Railroad, to aid refugee African-American slaves in escaping to freedom in the North.
 Some settled in the free state of Illinois; others went on to Canada, which had abolished slavery, seeking further distance from slavecatchers.
 The site of the former house has been nationally commemorated.
 The plaque is located at today's Lake Street and the Des Plaines River bridge.

 This early West Side suburb of Chicago was developed along the oldest railway line that led away from the city.
 It attracted real estate developers because of its open grass prairie and scattered groves of ancient trees.

 In 1868, Vermont businessmen established the Maywood Company.
 In 1870 it organized the platting of streets, and began construction on the north side of the Chicago Great Western railroad tracks.
 The company planted 20,000 eight-year-old, nursery-grown trees to enhance the future town.
 By 2010, the last of these 148-year-old trees had succumbed to the emerald ash borer.

 The oldest documented ash tree in northeast Illinois is in Maywood and is dated at 250 years old.
 It is being protected from the borers with horticultural treatment.
 The danger is expected to pass locally by year 2020, as it already has in Canton, Michigan, where borers were first seen.
 The ash is nicknamed "The Great Dane", after Jens Jensen, founder of the Midwest's prairie ecology movement a century ago.
 The tree is located within old growth woods just behind Proviso East high school.